codekansas/codekansas.github.io/resume.md

 ## Work History

+### K-Scale Labs

+- January 2024 - present
+- Founded a company to move humanity up the Kardashev scale

 ### Meta AI

-- New York, October 2022 to present
+- New York, October 2022 to May 2023
 - Research engineer, working on open-ended real-world robotics
+- Left to explore startup ideas

 ### Tesla Autonomous AI